-If a board member made a decision based on advice and relied on that advice in good faith and, after making an independent assessment of the information having regard to their own knowledge of the organisation and the complexity of the structure and the operation of the organisation, this might form part of a defence to a claim that the board member has breached a duty.
+Board members have protections available to defend claims of a breach of duty if they can show they have taken reasonable steps to comply with their duty of care, skill, and diligence.
+Part of the defence might be formed if a board member can show they made the decision based on expert advice and relied on that advice in good faith and, subsequently made their own independent assessment of the information having regard to their own knowledge of the organisation, the complexity of the structure and the operation of the organisation.

-If, however, the board member relied on the advice without conducting their own assessment, they may be in breach of their duty to exercise reasonable care, skill and diligence.
+If, however, the board member relied on the advice without conducting their own independent assessment, they may be in breach of their duty to exercise reasonable care, skill and diligence.